Divine1/privateblockchain-withapi/README.md

 You can also enter an invalid endpoint say for example `http://localhost:9000/xyz` to view the end point details

-## Below are the description for private blockchain project without API
+## Below are the description for functionalities in private blockchain

 #### Create first block.
-This first block in block chain is called as the genesis block.Genesis block is persisted via constructor
+This first block in block chain is called as the genesis block.
+This genesis block can be created only by sending POST request with uri `/block`

-`var bl = new Blockchain();`

 #### Add new block to the blockchain network